tjormola/weatherlib/README.txt

    Licensed under the terms of the [6]GNU General Public License Version 2.0.
 License terms are included in the file COPYING.

-   This module derives code from libgweather library which is part of the [7]GNOME project. libgweather is available at [8]http://ftp.gnome.org/pub/GNOME/sources/libgweather/ and it is licensed under the terms of the [9]GNU General Public License Version 2.0
+   This module derives code from GWeather library which is part of the [7]GNOME project.
+GWeather is available at [8]http://ftp.gnome.org/pub/GNOME/sources/libgweather/ and it is licensed under the terms of the [9]GNU General Public License Version 2.0